After reading The One-Page Financial Plan last month I resolved to track my spending for the month of May.

 3. Not having regular income sucks

 I miss regular paycheques!
-Living off savings and incremental amounts from freelance work and rental income means we don’t get to enter a regular salary or wage amount in the income category.
+Living off savings and incremental amounts from freelance work, paid surveys and rental income means we don’t get to enter a regular salary or wage amount in the income category.
 I’m currently entering our projected withdrawal from savings each month ($2500) as income but I can’t wait to have regular income sources again.
 My pie charts will look so much better.

 4. I should have done this sooner

 We’ve gone a little cray-cray with the spending since we took off last year.
 After years of rigid budgeting and saving we completely cut loose and have spent a little more than we expected.
 I have no doubt we would have a lot more money left in the bank if we started tracking our spending from the minute we hopped on that flight to San Francisco.
 Lesson learned.

 I’m totally hooked on this tracking spending idea.
 The YNAB app combined with the desktop program makes it easy to keep track of every expense.